MasoudAmiriBatmanghlnj/Legal_Torrents/README.md

 **A repository for sharing legally distributable BitTorrent files created by me or other contributors.**

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**1. Only content that is licensed for publication will be accepted.
+**1. Only content that is licensed for publication will be accepted.**

-2. Free software, Linux distributions, public data, and works with free licenses will be published.
+**2. Free software, Linux distributions, public data, and works with free licenses will be published.**

-3. Copyrighted content without permission will not be accepted.**
+**3. Copyrighted content without permission will not be accepted.**

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------